 DOES THE LIBERAL PARTY LOG IP ADDRESSES?

-We log IP addresses, or the location of your computer network on the Internet, for systems administration and troubleshooting purposes.
-We may also use IP addresses to track which pages people visit in order to improve the quality of our website.
+We and/or our network service providers may log IP addresses, or the location of your device, including browser type, browser language, and device time zone, for systems administration, content optimization, and troubleshooting purposes.
+We may also use IP addresses to track which pages people visit in order to improve the quality of our website and other online engagement.

 LINKS TO OTHER WEBSITES

 Our website contains links to a limited number of other websites including those for our provincial and territorial boards.
 The Liberal Party is not responsible for the content or the privacy policies of these websites.